slint-ui/slint/docs/development.md

 # SixtyFPS development guide

-The build instructions are in the [building.md](./building.md) file
+The build instructions are in the [building.md](./building.md) file.
+The testing instructions are in the [testing.md](./testing.md) file.

 ## Repository structures